elephantscale/es-training-new/course-outlines/AI/Generative-AI-for-Everyone.md

 ## Course Description

 * Large Language Models (LLM) are taking the world by storm.
 It can be ChatGPT, Claude, or Bard, but AI doubling productivity in many occupation.
-* This course covers AI and Generative AI landscape, with the deep-down on the implementation/
+* This course covers AI and Generative AI landscape, with the deep-down on the implementation.

 ## Audience
 * Developers, data scientists, team leads, project managers

 ## Skill Level

-* Intermediate
+* Introductory for all

 ## Duration
 * One of two days